|

 The head office, Tokyo Plant and other facilities were destroyed by fire after the earthquake, and the head office was relocated to Osaka

-Completed Yodogawa Plant, which produced all products in an integrated manner, from containerboard to corrugated board
+• Completed construction of the Yodogawa Plant, which employed an integrated production system, from containerboard to corrugated board

 Met a wider range of demand that included home appliances, canned foods, bottled beer, ceramics, and clothing